BEST SERVICE: DARK ERA AND CELTIC ERA – DOUBLE-EDGED SWORD

-The rather appealing looking blue on gold design looks great, though the workflow is hindered by Engine 2’s scaling, or lack of, so everything looks positively tiny, almost indecipherable.
+The rather appealing blue-on-gold design looks great, though the workflow is hindered by Engine 2’s scaling, or lack of it, so everything looks positively tiny, almost indecipherable.

 Each of the presets is addictively playable, even to the point that you can instinctively feel how the instrument should be played, even if you have never touched the real instrument before.
 Having said that, some degree of knowledge on how to play the selected instrument in the first place is beneficial.

 The percussion patches are amazing, considering there are no key switches or articulations, just what looks to be very clever scripting.
 Realistic sample quality is one thing; it is quite another to design an instrument that even a novice can play to a convincing level on a MIDI controller.

 Though there is a good amount of content included with both libraries I found much more interesting results came from layering presets – either between Dark and Celtic libraries, or 3rd party instruments – which really opens up creative ideas.

 These libraries are undoubtedly a sound designer’s dream.
 Music producers will, I am sure, appreciate the libraries’ abilities to coexist well with other instruments.
 I discovered excellent results when using both Celtic and Dark ERA on heavy metal arrangements – a somewhat unlikely yet wonderful partnership.

 I am delighted to see the Bullroarer included, we have a well-known traditional Maori instrument here in New Zealand called a Purerehua, which is basically the same thing.
 The sound is so sacred to us, it conjures strong feelings in the hearts of most Kiwis.

 The acoustic guitar presets are also worthy of mention, again with great playability and unique tone.